Setting up your first home

 - How will you pay for the rent and bills?

-If you rent a place, your tenancy agreement will probably set out terms and conditions that you will need to stick to.
-If you don’t keep to them you might risk being evicted.
-Always ask if you don’t understand something in your agreement.
+If you rent a place, your landlord has to give you a written statement of your occupation contract.
+This statement will set out the rules that you will need to stick to.
+If you don’t keep to the rules you might risk being evicted.
+Always ask if you don’t understand something in your written statement.

 Find Out More